memgraph/docs/docs/connect-to-memgraph/mgconsole.md

 memgraph>
 ```

-At this point, it is possible to execute openCypher queries against a running
+At this point, it is possible to execute Cypher queries against a running
 Memgraph database instance.
 Each query needs to end with the `;` (*semicolon*)
 character.
 For example: